PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Inspect
-   `_optimize_transpose_pre_dequant_concat_quantize_post_nhwc_chains`, its two
-   production calls, and all existing direct/quantized coverage.
-3. Move any large inline success fixture to a compact dedicated module and add complete no-op boundaries for adapter/Dequantize/Concat/Quantize fan-out, graph outputs, permutations, axis, and quantization metadata.
+2. Move the complete `_optimize_transpose_pre_dequant_concat_quantize_post_nhwc_chains`
+   implementation mechanically to a focused pass module while retaining its lowerer wrapper and both raw production calls.
+3. Confirm the function AST exactly matches `ea74ffd` and add a single-owner architecture gate.
-4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.
+4. Run focused and full direct gates, then commit and push extraction before indexed candidate planning.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain